 - The Defence and Security Media Advisory Committee oversees a voluntary code which operates between the Government departments which have responsibilities for national security and the media.
 It uses the Defence and Security Media Advisory (DSMA)-notice system as its vehicle.

-- The aim of the DSMA-notice system is to prevent inadvertent public disclosure of information that would compromise UK military and intelligence operations and methods or put at risk the safety of those involved in such operations; or lead to attacks that would damage the critical national infrastructure; and/or endanger lives. broadcast.
+- The aim of the DSMA-notice system is to prevent inadvertent public disclosure of information that would compromise UK military and intelligence operations and methods; or put at risk the safety of those involved in such operations; or lead to attacks that would damage the critical national infrastructure and/or endanger lives.

 - Although not subject to the Freedom of Information Act 2000 or the Freedom of Information (Scotland) Act 2002, the DSMA Committee is committed to practising a policy of maximum disclosure of its activities consistent with the effective conduct of business and the need to ensure that it honours any assurance of confidentiality given to the individuals and organisations with which it deals.

 - The Committee is chaired by the Director General Security Policy, Ministry of Defence.
 Membership may be varied from time to time by agreement.
 At present there are four members representing Government departments, one each from the Home Office, the Ministry of Defence, the Foreign and Commonwealth Office and the Cabinet Office.
-There are currently fifteen members nominated by the media; three by the Newspaper Publishers Association, two by the Newspaper Society, two by the Professional Publishers Association (but has vacancies for two) and one each by the Scottish Newspaper Society, the Press Association, the BBC, ITN, ITV, Sky TV, the Society of Editors and the (Book) Publishers Association and two by the Committee’s Chairs.
+There are currently seventeen members nominated by the Media; five by the News Media Association (NMA), two by the Committee’s Chairs, one by the Professional Publishers Association (but has vacancies for two) and one each by the Scottish Newspaper Society, the Press Association, the BBC, ITN, ITV, Sky TV, the Society of Editors, IHS Markit (Jane’s), the (Book) Publishers Association and two by the Committee’s Chairs.

-- The DSMA Committee is served by a Secretary (who acts as the Committee’s executive office) and two part-time Deputy Secretaries.
-The Secretary is responsible (on behalf of the Committee) for addressing any DSMA Notice policy issues which may need to be resolved, and – for 2 weeks in each 4-week period – also acts as the on-duty DSMA Notice adviser (giving DSMA Notice advice to the media on individual national security disclosure cases).
-Each of the Deputies acts as the on-duty DSMA Notice adviser for one week in every 4-week period.
+- The DSMA Committee is served by a Secretary who acts as the Committee’s executive office and two part-time Deputy Secretaries.
+The Secretary is responsible (on behalf of the Committee) for addressing any DSMA Notice policy issues which may need to be resolved.
+For two weeks in each four-week period, he also acts as the on-duty DSMA Notice adviser, offering DSMA Notice advice to the media on individual national security disclosure cases.
+Each of the deputies acts as the on-duty DSMA Notice adviser for one week in every four-week period.
 At all times there is a single point of contact and responsibility for offering DSMA Notice advice to the media.
 A part-time PA provides administrative support.
-(Click here to see the full list of present committee members).
+Click here to see the full list of present committee members.

 Responsibility of Membership

 - The DSMA Committee meets in formal session in the Spring and Autumn of each year and whenever else required.
 It reviews the Secretary’s report of guidance sought and advice offered during the previous six months.
-It also reviews the content of the DSMA-Notices as necessary to consider whether any amendments need to be made to meet the changing needs of national security, and it explores any concerns which have emerged about the system.
-(Click here to view details of future meetings or here to view records of past meetings)
+It also reviews the content of the DSMA-notices as necessary to consider whether any amendments need to be made to meet the changing needs of national security.
+It also explores any concerns which may have emerged about the system.
+Click here to view details of future meetings or here to view records of past meetings.